raaidarshad/nabu-core/README.md

 - After running `pulumi up` for the desired environment, you will need to [specifically grant](https://www.postgresql.org/docs/13/sql-grant.html) the new user the necessary permissions
 - Assuming the user has been granted their necessary permissions, you should be all set!

-Note that many of the alembic revisions do not account for various user permissions.
+Note that the alembic revisions do not account for various user permissions.
 This is still done manually per environment.

+The etl user needs full access to all tables in the default schema.
+The api user needs full access to logs.table, and read-only access to all tables in the default schema.
+The monitor user needs read-only access to all tables.
+The dagster user should handle its own permissions and tables.